subsquid/docs/docs/solana-indexing/network-api/solana-api.md

 description: Access the data of Solana blockchain
 ---

-# Solana Subsquid Network API
+# Solana SQD Network API

 :::warning
-The Solana API of Subsquid Network is currently in beta.
+The Solana API of SQD Network is currently in beta.
 Breaking changes may be introduced in the future releases.
 :::

-Subsquid Network API distributes the requests over a ([potentially decentralized](/subsquid-network/faq)) network of _workers_.
+SQD Network API distributes the requests over a ([potentially decentralized](/subsquid-network/faq)) network of _workers_.
 The main gateway URL points at a _router_ that provides URLs of workers that do the heavy lifting.
 Each worker has its own range of blocks on each dataset it serves.

 Suppose you want to retrieve an output of some [query](#worker-api) on a block range starting at `firstBlock` (can be the genesis block) and ending at the highest available block.
 Proceed as follows: